gritzko/ron/README.md

     * RON abbreviates similar UUIDs using prefix compression, e.g.
       `1D4ICCE+XU5eRJ` gets compressed to `{E` if preceded by `1D4ICC+XU5eRJ` (symbols `([{}])` corespond to 4,5,..9 symbols of shared prefix)
-    * key UUIDs are compressed against the same UUID in the previous op (e.g. event id against the previous event id)
+    * by default, key UUIDs are compressed against the same UUID in the previous op (e.g. event id against the previous event id)
     * body UUIDs are compressed against previous UUID of the same op
     * backtick \` changes the default UUID to the previous UUID of the same op